 In general word annual report is a comprehensive report on a company’s activities.
-The annual report is intended to mainly shareholder and many other people who want to know about the company’s financial activities.
+The annual report is intended mainly for shareholders and many other people who want to know about the company’s financial activities.
 So here we provide an annual report template / annual report sample / annual report example / annual report format to make the topic very clear.

 Annual Report Template / Sample / Example / Format